csgohacks/master-guide/private-cheats/introduction.md

 ## Rifk7

 \[TODO:rifk7 logo+menu\] Rifk7 is a private HvH cheat.
-Specially to mention the loader will playes music when opening it.
+Specially to mention the loader will plays music when opening it.
 Invites purchasable from admin.
 TODO

 ## We missed out some private cheats you know?